 There are so many questions that have no answer.
 But we, being human, do not like to be left in the dark, even though there is no way of knowing or understanding the light.
 So we make up connections between those things we seem to know, and force them make sense in our own foolish minds.
 Then we present ourselves as "experts," and those who know even less than we do, even though the less they know is no less than we, the experts know, follows our theories as if they are God-given truths that must be accepted.

-I am showing that Jesus did not exist in human form or in any other form before His incarnation?
-This I'm sure of.
+Am I showing that Jesus did not exist in human form or in any other form before His incarnation?
+So it would seem.
 Yet we have statements like this:

 6Thus saith the LORD the King of Israel, and his redeemer the LORD of hosts; I am the first, and I am the last; and beside me there is no God.
 (Isaiah 44:)